Large Star/Rose Extra Dimension with Small Leaves/Petals: Toy Model of Small Dirac Neutrino Masses

-However, within the perturbative approach, we find that the $N$ left-handed zero modes in Section~\ref{Dirac_field} for the $N$-rose $\mathcal{R}_N$ do not get masses from the brane-localized mass term \eqref{nu_Yuk}.
+However, within the perturbative approach, we find that the $N$ left-handed zero-modes in Section~\ref{Dirac_field} for the $N$-rose $\mathcal{R}_N$ do not get masses from the brane-localized mass term \eqref{nu_Yuk}.
 They remain massless and do not mix with the left-handed neutrino localized on the $V$-brane: they are sterile neutrinos which do not participate in neutrino oscillations.
-However, they are coupled to gravity and may have an impact on the cosmological history.
-As our model requires a large $N$, it appears to be ruled out by cosmological constraints which are sensible to the number of light fermionic degrees of freedom.
-Even with a brane-localized reheaton, which does not couple to the modes with discontinuous wave functions like the $N$ left-handed zero modes, mini-black hole evaporation should produce them in the early Universe.
-A solution could be to add a new ingredient to the model to give a mass to these $N$ zero modes.
+However, they are coupled to gravity and should have an impact on the cosmological history.
+As our model requires a large $N$, it appears to be ruled out by cosmological constraints, which are sensitive to the number of light fermionic degrees of freedom.
+Even with a brane-localized reheaton, which does not couple to the modes with discontinuous wave functions like the $N$ left-handed zero-modes, mini-black hole evaporation should produce them in the early Universe.
+A solution could be to add a new ingredient to the model to give a mass to these $N$ zero-modes.
 A priori, our toy model is thus interesting only for the compactification on a star graph.